tc39/notes/meetings/2019-03/mar-28.md

 DD: There were fun and interesting examples involving `-->` but they were distracting.

-LBR: I reviewed on Tuesday and I found issues with HTML close comments.
+LEO: I reviewed on Tuesday and I found issues with HTML close comments.
 I was trying to show my observations today here as requested by other delegates in this room.

 WH: We're talking past each other.